Kristen Johnston: Public image

 She appeared on the cover of January 1998 issue of Milwaukee Magazine.
 She topped the magazine's list of "The Most Intriguing Milwaukeeans".
 Johnston has also appeared on the cover of Entertainment Weekly and TV Guide.
 In 1998, she appeared in a television commercial for Clairol hair care products and voiced a commercial for Starbucks.

-Philanthropy and advocacy

-Through her nonprofit organization SLAM (Sobriety, Learning and Motivation), she mentors high school girls from New York City with addiction and self-esteem issues and has campaigned for the city to build a recovery high school.

 Personal life

 She dated actor Ryan Reynolds in 1999 and the two attended the film premiere of The Green Mile together.

 In her memoir, Johnston discusses an addiction to alcohol and pills that began when she was in high school.
 She wrote that at the height of her addiction, she drank on average two bottles of wine per evening.
 In 2021, Johnston said she has been sober for 14 years.

-Johnston said she was diagnosed with lupus in November 2013, which caused her to miss filming some episodes of her series The Exes.
-A character played by Leah Remini was introduced in season 3 to cover her absence.
+Johnston said she was diagnosed with lupus myelitis in November 2013, which caused her to miss filming some episodes of her series The Exes and became extremely debilitating.
+She got her diagnosis and treatment after seventeen doctors and is currently in remission after chemotherapy, steroids, and IVIG.